Gold and Platinum Metals

 Platinum

 Platinum is a naturally white metal with the same dazzling white finish as white gold after it's been rhodium plated.
 Platinum is more dense and stronger metal compared to gold and is used in high purity (over 95%).
 Platinum jewelry is stamped 'PLAT' or '950'.
+The 950 platinum marking on the jewelry refers to the purity content of the platinum, so it's just 5% other metals in the alloy.
+Compared to 14K white gold for example, which is stamped '585' for 58.5% purity.

 Jewelry Metal FAQs